Kaymbu-Inc/frontend-code-test/README.md

 - The user should be able to navigate into any folder (with possibly infinite depths)
 - The user should be able to return to the previous folder, all the way up to the 'Root Level'
 - When a tag is clicked, it should be selected (via checkbox)
-- When a folder is clicked, it should be navigated into
+- When a folder is clicked, it should be "opened" and display the folder's contents
-- Display what tags are currently selected (via checkbox)
-- Tag selection should persist as folders are navigated in and out of
+- Tag selection should persist as user navigates in and out of folders
 - Always display folders above tags.
 - Always display folders and tags sorted alphanumeric by name.
 - Only display 'back' button if you are not at the 'Root Level'
-- `onTagSelectionChange()` prop should be called each time a tag is selected/deselected, with the most up-to-date list of selected tagIds as the single argument

 ### TagPicker Props

 The component should receive and handle the following props: